Skip to content

 Logo RISC

-• Full Title: Prediction and Optimization of Power Loads Using AI Forecasting Models for Cost- and Supply-efficient Power Grids
+• Long title: Prediction and Optimization of Power Loads Using AI Forecasting Models for Cost- and Supply-efficient Power Grids

-• Call: AI4Green 2023, Focus: Adaptive AI models and situational learning; Energy Transition
+• Call for proposals: AI4Green 2023m Focus: Adaptive AI models and situational learning; Energy Transition

 • Austrian Power Grid AG

-• Energy Institute at Johannes Kepler University Linz
+• Energy Institute at the Johannes Kepler University Linz

 • HAKOM Time Series GmbH